KacperFKorban/slitstark/README.md

 # slitstark

-A poor man's mirror for value classes.
+Poor man's Mirrors for value classes.

 > Slitstark - Swedish for "durable", but also the cheapest metalic ladle at Ikea i.e. a very-poor man's mirror.